SoltidueMarquez/MotionMillion-Codes/README.md

 ## 📚 License

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under a Apache License.

 If you have any question, please contact at Ke Fan and cc to Shunlin Lu Chen and Jingbo Wang.